MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app.md

 - Caching responses
 - Monitoring and logging requests

-If you don't need all of the functionality provided by API Management, another option is to use Functions Proxies.
+If you don't need all of the functionality provided by API Management, another option is to use [Functions Proxies][functions-proxy].
 This feature of Azure Functions allows you define a single API surface for multiple function apps, by defining routes to back-end functions.
 While function proxies can transform the HTTP request and response, they don't provide the same rich policy-based capabilities of API Management.

 **Cosmos DB**.
-Cosmos DB is a multi-model database  service.
+[Cosmos DB][cosmosdb] is a multi-model database  service.
 For this scenario, the function app fetches documents from Cosmos DB in response to HTTP GET requests from the client application.

 **Azure Active Directory** (Azure AD).
 Users sign into the web application by using their Azure AD credentials.

 **Azure Monitor**.
-Azure Monitor collects performance metrics about the Azure services deployed in the solution.
+[Monitor][monitor] collects performance metrics about the Azure services deployed in the solution.
 By visualizing these in a dashboard, you can get visibility into the health of the solution.

-**Azure Pipelines** is a continuous integration (CI) and continuous delivery (CD) service that builds, tests, and deploys the application.
+**Azure Pipelines**.
+[Pipelines][pipelines] is a continuous integration (CI) and continuous delivery (CD) service that builds, tests, and deploys the application.

 ## Recommendations